 Favorite Project: Joe’s favorite DDG project is Lake Borgne Marsh Creation.
 He and his team have worked diligently on designing and managing the construction of one of the largest marsh creation projects implemented by CPRA to date.
 As the Lead Engineer, this project is important to Joe because his design and implementation efforts will create and restore over 2,769 acres of marsh.

 A leader in his field, Chad Danos approaches each challenge with conviction inspired by his South Louisiana heritage and work ethic.
 Chad possesses an intimate awareness of the rich cultural differences and shared values throughout the state.
-He leverages this perspective to provide Louisiana clients with successful and regionally appropriate designs.
+He leverages this perspective to provide clients with successful and regionally appropriate designs.
 Chad brings a range of skills to the DDG portfolio, specifically in the areas of planning, designing, and implementing outdoor environments.
 This expertise adds significant value to our clients’ projects.
 Combining nearly three decades of project and leadership experience with his passion for functional, yet sustainable design, Chad designs projects that make sense for the community.

 Favorite Project: Chad’s favorite DDG project is Moncus Park in Lafayette, LA, because it is a leading example of a transformative project that impacts a community meaningfully.
 The results of our team’s efforts have developed a remarkable space that engages the community; a playground, splash pad, and treehouse that embraces the Acadiana heritage, a commemorative area that honors the Veterans it memorializes, and an Amphitheater that celebrates heritage.
 Seeing how the community utilizes something he had a hand in creating motivates him to continue creating parks and public spaces for other communities.

-Corey J. Callegan, AIA is an Principal at DDG and leads the firm’s Architecture group in the Baton Rouge branch office.
-He has over 25 years of experience working in Louisiana and across the Gulf South.
-Upon graduating from UL Lafayette in 2001, Corey was offered the opportunity to begin his career as an intern with Duplantis Design Group’s budding architectural department.
-He gained early experience managing multiple retail projects across 21 states.
-This experience developed his in-depth understanding of building codes across various jurisdictions, in the fast-paced world of retail design and construction management.
+He has over 25 years of experience working across the Gulf Coast.
+Corey began his career as an intern with DDG, gaining early experience managing multiple retail projects across 21 states.
+This exposure developed his in-depth understanding of building codes across various jurisdictions in the fast-paced world of retail design and construction management.
 Since gaining his license in 2007, Corey has broadened his experience managing a wide variety of projects across all DDG’s market sectors.
 He has proudly served notable clients such as Shell, Motiva Enterprises, K+B Industries, InterMoor, CETCO Energy Services, Spectra Properties, REG, and Terrebonne Parish Consolidated Government.
 For over 20 years, he has been committed to ensuring client satisfaction while providing quality architectural services from start to finish.

 Favorite Project: Corey’s favorite DDG project is the Shell Wellness Center.
 He enjoyed the opportunity to work with great people to solve a unique design problem with a creative building program and design.